Forming Silver: Dome Bending Basics

 - Initial Bend: Position the edge of the silver sheet against the dome bending block.
 Using the hammer, gently tap the silver.
 The goal is to create an initial curve.

 - Progressive Bending: Rotate the silver sheet and repeat the tapping process, gradually working your way around the dome bending block.
 Take your time and use consistent pressure.
 It's better to bend a little at a time than to try and force a large curve all at once.
+This incremental approach is key to avoiding cracks and distortion – issues that are sometimes encountered when attempting more complex shapes.

 - Refining the Shape: Once you’re happy with the overall shape, you can refine it further.
 This might involve using the hammer to smooth out any imperfections or to create a more even curve.